Mygi/tsAutomata/README.md

 # tsAutomata
-Some thought on Tiling and automata on the web
+Some thoughts on Tiling and automata on the web

 ## Concept
 I had an interview the other day where I was asked to write a tiling function for the web.
 In the heat of the moment, I came up with a rudementary solution.
 After leaving the interview, I started to think how I would ideally implement the solution.
 As I dug deeper, the problem became more and more interesting.
 So I created an angular project to test out a couple of ideas.